 Example:

-Present the plan as a table with columns: Day, Breakfast, Morning snack, Lunch, Afternoon snack, Dinner.
-Add an "Estimated caloric intake" row at the bottom of each day.
+Present the plan as a table with columns: Day, Breakfast, Morning Snack, Lunch, Afternoon Snack, Dinner.
+Add an "Estimated Calorie Intake" row at the bottom of each day.

 Constraints frame the response.
-They eliminate irrelevant results and force the AI to stay within the limits of what is useful to you.
+They eliminate irrelevant results and force the AI to stay within what's actually useful for you.

-Why it's essential: without constraints, the AI tends to produce responses that are too long, too generic or off-topic.
-Constraints channel the AI's creativity toward what is truly useful to you.
+Why it's essential: without constraints, the AI tends to produce responses that are too long, too generic, or off-topic.
+Constraints channel the AI's creativity toward what's genuinely useful to you.

 Types of constraints:

-- Exclusions: "without dietary supplements", "without technical jargon"
+- Exclusions: "no dietary supplements," "no technical jargon"

 - Audience: "understandable by a beginner"